Director of Undergraduate Studies: Prof. Tobias Wilke, 412 Hamilton; 854-5344; firstname.lastname@example.org

 Intermediate German GERM V1201-V1202 increases the emphasis on reading and written communication skills, expands grammatical mastery, and focuses on German culture and literary texts.
 Students read short stories, a German drama, and increasingly complex texts.
 Regular exposure to video, recordings, the World Wide Web, and art exhibits heightens the cultural dimensions of the third and fourth semesters.
 Students create portfolios comprised of written and spoken work.

 Upon completion of the second-year sequence, students are prepared to enter advanced courses in German language, culture, and literature at Columbia and/or at the Berlin Consortium for German Studies in Berlin.
 Advanced-level courses focus on more sophisticated use of the language structure and composition (GERM V3001-V3002 Advanced German), on specific cultural areas (e.g., GERM W3220 Berlin: past and present, or GERM W4090 German for international and public affairs), and on literary, historical, and philosophical areas in literature-oriented courses (GERM W3333 Introduction to German literature and culture).

 In Fulfillment of the Language Requirement in German

 Entering students are placed, or exempted, on the basis of their College Board Achievement or Advanced Placement scores, or their scores on the placement test administered by the departmental language director.
-Those students who need to take the GERM V1201-V1202 sequence may take GERM V1120 as preparation for GERM V1201.
+Students who need to take GERM V1201-V1202 may take GERM V1120 as preparation for GERM V1201.